Table of Content

 When deciding on payment, bondholders are preferred over shareholders.
 Companies are legally bound to pay bondholders a regular interest payment based on the coupon rate.
 However, companies are not legally bound to pay a dividend to shareholders.
 Only if they make profits can they choose to do so.
 However, in the case of bondholders, even if the company makes a loss, they are liable to pay the interest amount.

 Now that you have understood the difference between bondholders and shareholders, you can make informed decisions on investing your money.
 Being a bondholder can give you regular interest payments, but being a shareholder provides you with a chunk of the ownership.
-Both these instruments can prove to be effective financial instruments that can allow you to make profits based on price fluctuations.
+Both these instruments can prove to be effective financial tools that can allow you to make profits based on price fluctuations.
+Using a share market app can help you track these price movements and manage your investments more effectively.

 A person who buys the shares of a company is called the shareholder and becomes the owner of the company at par with the portion of shares held.
 These shareholders have a say in the decision making of the company along with voting rights.
 In the case of bondholders, they do not become the owner of the company and have no say in the decision making of the company.
 Furthermore, bondholders do not get voting rights.